ResearchCodeReviewCommunity/Code-review-Training-and-Education/README.md

 ## Mandate
 - Identify and address barriers to code review, for all parties involved
 - Identify existing resources to support code review
-- Support the practical implementation of the outputs produced by each task group – with an aim to increase awareness and build capacity for code review. - - Materials for different audiences examples: infographic on code review for PIs how to guide for code review
+- Support the practical implementation of the outputs produced by each task group- with an aim to increase awareness and build capacity for code review.
+Materials for different audiences examples:
+  - Infographic on code review for PIs
+  - How to guide for code review
-Community building (champions as a first step) Responsible for reaching out to related initiatives to collaborate on skills development.
+  - Community building (champions as a first step) Responsible for reaching out to related initiatives to collaborate on skills development.

 ### Phase 1 objectives (3 - 6 months)
-Identify and address barriers to code review, for all parties involved Identify existing resources to support code review
+- Identify and address barriers to code review, for all parties involved
+- Identify existing resources to support code review

 > The image above is the Turing Way project illustration by Scriberia.
 Zenodo. http://doi.org/10.5281/zenodo.3332807¶